-Anti-slavery fight goes on Public urged to look for signs of human trafficking FEATURE By Margaret Parsons This week charities, individuals, local authorities and police forces have marked Anti-Slavery Day to raise awareness of human trafficking and modern slavery, and encourage everyone to do what they can to help address the problem.
-On Wednesday the new boss of the police team hunting down human traffickers in East Lancashire called for more help from the public as they try to track down those who bring misery and despair to their victims DCI Mark Vaughton has succeeded DCI Sion Hall of Clitheroe who has retired as head of Operation Proteous, a police squad of eight dedicated officers.
-He wants people to look out for signs of people looking out of place, unkempt, showing signs of fear or anxiety - and raise the alarm.
+This week charities, individuals, local authorities and police forces have marked Anti-Slavery Day to raise awareness of human trafficking and modern slavery, and encourage everyone to do what they can to address the problem.

+Yesterday the new boss of the police team hunting down human traffickers in East Lancashire called for more help from the public as they try to track down those who bring

+DCI Mark Vaughton has succeeded DCI Sion Hall of Clitheroe who has retired as head of Operation Proteous, a police squad of eight dedicated officers.
+He wants people to look out for signs of people looking out of place, unkempt, showing signs of fear or anxiety-and raise the alarm.
 Please alert the authorities - anonymously if you wish - if you are the slightest bit suspicious of an activity near you.
-Even if an arrest is not followed by a successful prosecution, if the victim has been rescued and ideally returned to their family, this is a success.
-"Trafficking convictions are notoriously difficult to achieve and if victims are safeguarded then deportation, conviction for lesser offences, and disrup-tion of criminal operations all have to be counted as successes," he said.
+Even if an arrest is not followed by a successful pros-ecution, if the victim has been rescued and ideally returned to their family, this is a success.
+"Trafficking convictions are notoriously diffi-cult to achieve and if victims are safeguarded then deportation, conviction for lesser offences, and disruption of criminal operations all have to be counted as successes, he said.

 DCI Vaughton's enthusiasm and commitment strikes you immediately.
-A gentle and respectful manner belies the character of the man who has to cope with what most of us will never see and would never want to see.
+Agentle and respectful manner belies the character of the man who has to cope with what most of us will never see and would never want to see.
 Victim focused he may be but he joined the Force to hunt down criminals and put them where they are no longer a threat to anyone.
 Many a time he led teams on raids into brothels.
+Now he commands those teams as the man in charge of Operation Proteus ing across Europe.
+In the last 18 months they have handled 14 cases in Burnley, Pendle and Blackburn, including in April the arrest of eight people from a crime gang who are thought to have netted more than £1m. from eight young East European women who were earning them around £600 a day.

-Now he commands those teams as the man in charge of Operation In East Lancashire the team has handled cases of enforced labour, domestic servitude and forced criminality, but in the last three years most resources have been centred on sexual exploitation.
-And it is organised crime on a large scale, East Lancashire being a small part of an oper-
+In East Lancashire the team has handled cases of enforced labour, domestic servitude and forced criminality, but in the last three years most resources have been centred on sexual exploitation.
+And it is organised crime on a large scale, East Lancashire being a small part of an operation based in Romania and stretch-